This accessibility statement applies to the website https://www.taith.wales/ .

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 – Level AA standard, due to the non-compliances listed below.

-Some images do not have a text alternative, so people using a screen reader cannot access the information.
+Some images may not have a text alternative, so people using a screen reader will not be able to access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all images by September 2022.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 Links within a specific block of content, whilst clickable, include a link element without a href attribute.
 This fails WCAG 2.1 success criterion 2.4.4 (link purpose (in context)).